 The Moon Bar has an aptly after-dark atmosphere (whatever the time of day), with midnight-blue walls, leather seats, a marble fireplace and a giant disco ball.
 Even the menu has a laser-cutwork cover of the constellation that was shining the night the hotel opened.
 The cocktail list includes a £250 combination of 40-year-old cognac, champagne and Moon Perfume, a special essence made with flowers from the gardens.
 There’s also a 1,200-bottle-strong cellar.

 Breakfast is served from 7am until 11am, lunch from noon till 3pm, dinner from 5.30pm to 10pm.
-Hearth is open for lunch (noon to 3pm) and dinner (6pm to 9pm) on Fridays and Saturdays.
+Hearth is open from Wednesday dinner to Sunday lunch.
 The Sun House serves lunch from noon to 3pm and dinner fro 6-9pm.

 Breakfast can be served in-room between 7am and 11am.
 An all-day menu is available from 11am until 11pm, when a smaller overnight selection kicks in.